 - 1. One-time completion of standardized KSL Initial Training (5 Modules, 3 hours) virtually or in person were available - 2.
 Immersion Training (1hour) required when completing the initial training virtually and when PCSing into a new installation and resuming duties as a KSL; signed appointment letter by a unit commander required - 3.
 To remain current on community programs/resources for families, it is highly recommended that KSLs participate in quarterly continuing education/networking opportunities provided by the M&FRC - 4.
-Annual Suicide Awareness Training - 5.
-Annual Sexual Assault Prevention and Response (SAPR) Training
+Annual Suicide Awareness Training.
+Complete first online, then annually online, at the M&FRC or within the assigned unit - 5.
+Annual Sexual Assault Prevention and Response (SAPR) Training.
+Completed first during initial training, then conducted annually at the M&FRC or within the assigned unit